gramps-graphql/data-source-base/README.md

 # 📂 move into the newly-created data source
 cd $_

-# 🚀 start the Playground with your spankin’ new data source
+# 🚀 start the GraphQL Playground with your spankin’ new data source
 yarn dev
 ```